Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

 Tools:
 * Axe - Used for gathering wood.
-    * Requirements = 1 Stones, 2 Branches, 1 Fiber
+    * Requirements = 1 Stone, 2 Branch, 1 Fiber
     * Durability = 10 Woods
 * Spear - Used for killing animals.
-    * Requirements = 2 Stone, 2 Branches, 2 Fiber
+    * Requirements = 2 Stone, 2 Branch, 2 Fiber
     * Durability = Contact with 4 animals.
 * Knife - Used for killing animals.
     * Requirements = 1 Stone, 1 Branch, 1 Fiber
     * Durability = Contact with 4 animals.
 * Fishing rod - Used for catching fish.
-    * Requirements = 3 Branches, 3 Fiber
+    * Requirements = 3 Branch, 3 Fiber
     * Durability = 5 Fish
-* Torch - Used for traveling at nighttime.
+* Torch - Used for travelling at nighttime.
     * Requirements = 1 Branch, 1 Bee Wax
     * Durability = 1 travel at night.
-* Trap
+* Trap - Used for catching animals.
-* Campfire
-* Tent
+    * Requirements = 3 Branch, 2 Leaf
+    * Durability = 5 animals
+* Outfit - Resistance to animal attacks.
+    * Requirements = 3 Branch, 2 Fiber, 3 Wood
+    * Durability = 5 animal attacks.
+* Campfire - Increases chance of animal attack %10, but keeps the player warm.
+    * Requirements = 3 Stone, 3 Woods, 1 Bee Wax
+    * Durability = 2 nights
+* Shelter - Decreases chance of animal attack 20%.
+    * Requirements = 5 Wood, 5 Branch, 1 Shaped Stone _(Created with 2 Stones and 2 Branches)_
+    * Durability = 5 nights
-* Backpack
+* Backpack - 2 more items can be equipped.

-Requirements to do these items?
+    * Requirements = 4 Branch, 2 Fibers
+    * Durability = 10 Travels. - _We will put a percantage on the main screen so the player will know about the durability of the bag.
+If durability finishes on the journey, half of the collected stuff will be lost._
+* Cooking Pot - Requires campfire and is used for cooking animals.
+    * Requirements = 2 Shaped Stone, 3 Wood
+    * Durability = 6 cooking.

 We need to categorize them as "tools", "survival" etc. but if we don't have many things to categorize, then we can leave it be.